 Support from law firms and migration agents

 In seeking to build capacity in the UAS Project, RAILS is seeking volunteer lawyers and migration agents.
 All solicitors and migration agents who volunteer will be trained and their involvement will be tailored to ensure compliance with the Migration Act.
-To receive an information sheet or express your interest, please send an email to the project Coordinator, at UAS@rails.org.au.
+To express your interest, please send an email to the project Coordinator, at UAS@rails.org.au.